Bring Your Art to Life with These 8 Simple Pencil Coloring Techniques

 Cross-hatching is more controlled than hatching and is capable of producing very clean, deliberate markings.
 That’s why it’s excellent for when you want to create precise shading and textures.
 However, for the best results, you’ll need a sharp point on your pencil.

 Burnishing is when you draw with heavy pressure.
-The aim is to press your pencil as hard as possible against the paper in order to grind the colors right into the fibers of the paper.
+The aim is to press your pencil as hard as possible against the paper to grind the colors right into the fibers of the paper.
 That means there are hardly any holes in the paper with no color in them.
 This results in more vivid, richer colors.
 They also typically appear to have a smoother and waxier finish.

 For the best results, only burnish when you’ve nearly finished your drawing or when you’ve already put several layers on the paper.
 This is due to two reasons:

-When you expose paper to heavy pressure, it makes that section smoother.
+When you expose the paper to heavy pressure, it makes that section smoother.
 This means it’ll be harder to add color.

 It’s more difficult to erase burnished colors.
 It’ll typically leave a stain or you’ll end up damaging the paper in the process.
 So, it’s best to add burnishing when you’re satisfied with your piece as there’ll be less chance of you needing to erase a section.